tmeralus/tmeralus.github.io/_posts/2020-01-14-git-github-and-video-games.md

 ---
 layout: post
-title:  "Git vs Github and Video Games"
+title:  "Git vs Github and Pokemon"
 date:   2020-01-14
 excerpt: "understanding what they are and how to remember the difference"
 tags: